FosterBirnbaum/PottsMPNN/README.md

 ## 6. Energy Benchmark Datasets

 The energy datasets used in the paper are located at `\energy_benchmark_datasets`.
 For Megascale and FireProt, we removed proteins from the datasets that were present in the training set.
-See the following citations for each dataset:
+See the following citations for each dataset.
 * Megascale: K Tsuboyama, et al., Mega-scale experimental analysis of protein folding stability in biology and design.
 Nature 620, 434–444 (2023). [https://doi.org/10.1038/s41586-023-06328-6](https://doi.org/10.1038/s41586-023-06328-6)
 * FireProt: J Stourac, et al., FireProtDB: database of manually curated protein stability data.
 Nucleic